vielhuber/dbhelper/README.md

 });
 ```

-as mentionned above we have to update the column updated_by before every delete to log the user who deleted the row.
+as mentionned above we have to update the column "updated_by" before every delete to log the user who deleted the row.

 we can do this manually: